 Thanks to all of our funding sources for supporting our research!

-Our research is supported by ARL awards, NSF grants, the Prof. James M. Douglas Career Development Faculty Fellowship, ARL Funding, NSF grant.
-For more info see News page!
+Our research is supported by ARL awards, NSF grants, the Prof. James M. Douglas Career Development Faculty Fellowship, a Faculty Research Grant, etc. For more info see News page!

 |Tweets by @SchiffmanLab||The Schiffman lab synthesizes bioinspired materials for a range of biomedical, environmental, and industrial applications.
 We focus on engineering natural polymers and plant-derived agents because they offer us a "greener" platform of desirable intrinsic properties.
 A few of the materials that we are currently developing include: wound healing nanofiber scaffolds, biomedical hydrogels, drug delivery nanoparticles, antifouling thin film coatings, and high-flux fouling-resistant membranes.
 Establishing structure-to-function relationships, as well as the investigating the materials-microbe interface are of particular interest to us.
 Our research is interdisciplinary in nature, drawing influences from chemical engineering, materials science, and microbiology.|